True or False?

 Currency is subject to printing errors, so over the course of time, a number of coins and banknotes with misprints were bound to have been found in circulation.
 Often such ‘misstrikes’ make those particular items more valuable than they otherwise would have been.

-The paper currency with the demon came to be known as the “Devil’s Head”, or “Devil’s Face” series, and many people continued to see the Prince of Darkness in the Queen’s tresses until 1956, when the Bank of Canada ordered bank note companies to modify the existing plates by darkening the highlights in Her Majesty’s hair, so to conceal the demon from view.
+The paper currency with the demon came to be known as the “Devil’s Head”, or “Devil’s Face” series and many people continued to see the Prince of Darkness in the Queen’s tresses until 1956, when the Bank of Canada ordered bank note companies to modify the existing plates by darkening the highlights in Her Majesty’s hair to conceal the demon from view.

 Rumor asserted that the “demon” image in the portrait was the result of sabotage by an IRA member, or unhappy francophone, but the odd image’s presence has never been proved to be the result of anything beyond coincidence.